stijn-dejongh/lovecraft_public_domain/raw_converts/cs.md

 abyss.
 The samples in this analysis case gave the same odd bands at first, though later they lost the property.

-  The trees budded prematurely around Nahum&rsquo;s, and at night they swayed ominously in the wind.
-Nahum&rsquo;s second son Thaddeus, a lad of fifteen, swore that they swayed also when there was no wind; but even the gossips would not credit this.
+  The trees budded prematurely around Nahum's, and at night they swayed ominously in the wind.
+Nahum's second son Thaddeus, a lad of fifteen, swore that they swayed also when there was no wind; but even the gossips would not credit this.
 Certainly, however, restlessness was in the air.
 The entire Gardner family developed the habit of stealthy listening, though not for any sound which they could consciously name.
 The listening was, indeed, rather a product of moments when consciousness seemed half to slip away.
-Unfortunately such moments increased week by week, till it became common speech that &ldquo;something was wrong with all Nahum&rsquo;s folks&rdquo;.
+Unfortunately such moments increased week by week, till it became common speech that  "something was wrong with all Nahum's folks ".
 When the early saxifrage came out it had another strange colour;
 not quite like that of the skunk-cabbage, but plainly related and equally unknown to anyone who saw it.
 Nahum took some blossoms to Arkham and shewed them to the editor of the   Gazette,
 but that dignitary did no more than write a humorous article about them, in which the dark fears of rustics were held up to polite ridicule.
-It was a mistake of Nahum&rsquo;s to tell a stolid city man about the way the great, overgrown mourning-cloak butterflies behaved in connexion with these saxifrages.
+It was a mistake of Nahum's to tell a stolid city man about the way the great, overgrown mourning-cloak butterflies behaved in connexion with these saxifrages.

-  April brought a kind of madness to the country folk, and began that disuse of the road past Nahum&rsquo;s which led to its ultimate abandonment.
+  April brought a kind of madness to the country folk, and began that disuse of the road past Nahum's which led to its ultimate abandonment.
 It was the vegetation.
 All the orchard trees blossomed forth in strange colours, and through the stony soil of the yard and adjacent pasturage there sprang up a bizarre growth which only a botanist could connect with the proper flora of the region.
 No sane wholesome colours were anywhere to be seen except in the green grass and leafage; but everywhere those hectic and prismatic variants of some diseased, underlying primary tone without a place among the known tints of earth.
-The Dutchman&rsquo;s breeches became a thing of sinister menace, and the bloodroots grew insolent in their chromatic perversion.
+The Dutchman's breeches became a thing of sinister menace, and the bloodroots grew insolent in their chromatic perversion.
 Ammi and the Gardners thought that most of the colours had a sort of haunting familiarity, and decided that they reminded one of the brittle globule in the meteor.
 Nahum ploughed and sowed the ten-acre pasture and the upland lot, but did nothing with the land around the house.
-He knew it would be of no use, and hoped that the summer&rsquo;s strange growths would draw all the poison from the soil.
+He knew it would be of no use, and hoped that the summer's strange growths would draw all the poison from the soil.
 He was prepared for almost anything now, and had grown used to the sense of something near him waiting to be heard.
 The shunning of his house by neighbours told on him, of course; but it told on his wife more.
 The boys were better off, being at school each day; but they could not help being frightened by the gossip.
 Thaddeus, an especially sensitive youth, suffered the most.

-  In May the insects came, and Nahum&rsquo;s place became a nightmare of buzzing and crawling.
+  In May the insects came, and Nahum's place became a nightmare of buzzing and crawling.
 Most of the creatures seemed not quite usual in their aspects and motions, and their nocturnal habits contradicted all former experience.
-The Gardners took to watching at night&mdash;watching in all directions at random for something&nbsp;.&nbsp;.&nbsp;. they could not tell what.
+The Gardners took to watching at night--watching in all directions at random for something . . . they could not tell what.
 It was then that they all owned that Thaddeus had been right about the trees.
 Mrs. Gardner was the next to see it from the window as she watched the swollen boughs of a maple against a moonlit sky.
 The boughs surely moved, and there was no wind.
 It must be the sap.
 Strangeness had come into everything growing now.
-Yet it was none of Nahum&rsquo;s family at all who made the next discovery.
+Yet it was none of Nahum's family at all who made the next discovery.
 Familiarity had dulled them, and what they could not see was glimpsed by a timid windmill salesman from Bolton who drove by one night in ignorance of the country legends.
 What he told in Arkham was given a short paragraph in the   Gazette;   and it was there that all the farmers, Nahum included, saw it first.
-The night had been dark and the buggy-lamps faint, but around a farm in the valley which everyone knew from the account must be Nahum&rsquo;s the darkness had been less thick.
+The night had been dark and the buggy-lamps faint, but around a farm in the valley which everyone knew from the account must be Nahum's the darkness had been less thick.
 A dim though distinct luminosity seemed to inhere in all the vegetation, grass, leaves, and blossoms alike, while at one moment a detached piece of the phosphorescence appeared to stir furtively in the yard near the barn.